reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

 This way it won't get out of sync with the prop passed from the parent component.

 "Mirroring" props into state only makes sense when you *want* to ignore all updates for a specific prop.
-By convention, start the prop name with `initial` or `default` to clarify that this prop's new values are ignored:
+By convention, start the prop name with `initial` or `default` to clarify that its new values are ignored:

 ```js
 function Message({ initialColor }) {